izyumidev/izyumidev/README.md

 ## About me

-I'm Yumi Izumi.
-I want to make privacy an actual human right.
+I'm Yumi Izumi a self-taught programmer, and want to make privacy an actual human right.
 Always looking for interesting ideas to solve issues with technology :)

 Learning Rust personally and studying Cybersecurity at Penn State.